zhanius/nfactorial-tengri-news/README.md

 # installation instructions
 follow these steps to install and run the project:

-Ensure you have the following installed on your system:
+ensure you have the following installed on your system:

 - python 3.11
 - django 5.0.3
 - angular cli 17.3
 - virtualenv